-The Center offers funding and resources to students studying international affairs.
+The Center offers funding and resources to scholars and students studying international affairs.
 Below is a list of fellowships offered by the Center and other institutions.

 CIS Summer Study Fellowship